misbah7172/DropEx/README.md

 1. Clone the Repository:

-git clone
+git clone repository_link

-2. Install Dependencies:

-npm install

-3. Environment Variables:
+2. Environment Variables:

 Create a .env file in the root directory.